Generic Name: clonidine hydrochloride

 Indications and Usage for Clonidine Tablets

-Clonidine hydrochloride tablets are indicated in the treatment of hypertension.
-Clonidine hydrochloride tablets may be employed alone or concomitantly with other antihypertensive agents.
+Clonidine hydrochloride is indicated in the treatment of hypertension.
+Clonidine hydrochloride may be employed alone or concomitantly with other antihypertensive agents.

-Clonidine hydrochloride tablets should not be used in patients with known hypersensitivity to clonidine (see PRECAUTIONS).
+Clonidine hydrochloride tablets USP should not be used in patients with known hypersensitivity to clonidine (see PRECAUTIONS).

-An excessive rise in blood pressure following discontinuation of clonidine hydrochloride tablet therapy can be reversed by administration of oral clonidine hydrochloride or by intravenous phentolamine.
-If therapy is to be discontinued in patients receiving a beta-blocker and clonidine concurrently, the beta-blocker should be withdrawn several days before the gradual discontinuation of clonidine hydrochloride tablets.
+An excessive rise in blood pressure following discontinuation of clonidine hydrochloride therapy can be reversed by administration of oral clonidine hydrochloride or by intravenous phentolamine.
+If therapy is to be discontinued in patients receiving a beta-blocker and clonidine concurrently, the beta-blocker should be withdrawn several days before the gradual discontinuation of clonidine hydrochloride.

 Because children commonly have gastrointestinal illnesses that lead to vomiting, they may be particularly susceptible to hypertensive episodes resulting from abrupt inability to take medication.

-In patients who have developed localized contact sensitization to transdermal clonidine, continuation of transdermal clonidine, or substitution of oral clonidine hydrochloride therapy may be associated with the development of a generalized skin rash.
+In patients who have developed localized contact sensitization to clonidine transdermal system, continuation of clonidine transdermal system or substitution of oral clonidine hydrochloride therapy may be associated with the development of a generalized skin rash.

-In patients who develop an allergic reaction to transdermal clonidine, substitution of oral clonidine hydrochloride may also elicit an allergic reaction (including generalized rash, urticaria, or angioedema).
+In patients who develop an allergic reaction from clonidine transdermal system, substitution of oral clonidine hydrochloride may also elicit an allergic reaction (including generalized rash, urticaria, or angioedema).

 The sympatholytic action of clonidine may worsen sinus node dysfunction and atrioventricular (AV) block, especially in patients taking other sympatholytic drugs.
 There are post-marketing reports of patients with conduction abnormalities and/or taking other sympatholytic drugs who developed severe bradycardia requiring IV atropine, IV isoproterenol and temporary cardiac pacing while taking clonidine.

-In hypertension caused by pheochromocytoma, no therapeutic effect of clonidine hydrochloride tablets can be expected.
+In hypertension caused by pheochromocytoma, no therapeutic effect of clonidine hydrochloride can be expected.

-Administration of clonidine hydrochloride tablets should be continued to within 4 hours of surgery and resumed as soon as possible thereafter.
+Administration of clonidine hydrochloride USP should be continued to within four hours of surgery and resumed as soon as possible thereafter.
 Blood pressure should be carefully monitored during surgery and additional measures to control blood pressure should be available if required.

 Information for Patients

-Patients should be cautioned against interruption of clonidine hydrochloride tablet therapy without their physician’s advice.
+Patients should be cautioned against interruption of clonidine hydrochloride therapy without their physician's advice.

 Clonidine may potentiate the CNS-depressive effects of alcohol, barbiturates or other sedating drugs.
 If a patient receiving clonidine hydrochloride is also taking tricyclic antidepressants, the hypotensive effect of clonidine may be reduced, necessitating an increase in the clonidine dose.
 If a patient receiving clonidine is also taking neuroleptics, orthostatic regulation disturbances (e.g., orthostatic hypotension, dizziness, fatigue) may be induced or exacerbated.